BexLittle/BexLittle/README.md

 - 👋 Hi, I’m @BexLittle
 - 👀 I’m interested in ...
-PC gaming, board games, science fiction/fantasy both written and on TV
+PC gaming, board games, science fiction/fantasy both written and on TV, bouldering/top rope climbing
 - 🌱 I’m currently learning ...
 C, C++, Python, Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... www.linkedin.com/in/bex-little-ba90633a